Neurosurgery Hirslanden Zurich - Prof. Dr Ralf A. Kockro

 - The most up to date microsurgery for tumours of the spinal cord and tumours of the spinal canal (astrocytomata, ependymomata, neurinomata, meningeomata, pilocytic astrocytomata), including ultrasound and permanent electrophysiological monitoring

-About PD Dr Ralf A. Kockro
+About Prof. Dr Ralf A. Kockro

 Using procedures such as intraoperative MRI (magnetic resonance imaging), CT (computed tomography) and angiography (vascular imaging), diseases of the brain, skull base, and spinal cord can be treated unerringly and with maximum protection of the surrounding brain structures.
 This makes your surgery even safer and more precise with the best chances of success.